hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/tutorial/index.md

 }
 ```

-# Create a starter file
+# Create a project file

 Follow these steps to set up a development environment (editor and browser) and create a project file:

-1. Create a file named *starter.html* on your file system.
+1. Open vscode or another editor.

-1. Open the file in VSCode or another editor.
+1. Create a file named hhdatalist.html on your file system.

 1. Add the following HTML to the file and save: